Howard Graham Buffett: Awards

 Buffett has received the Order of the Aztec Eagle Award, the highest honor bestowed on a foreign citizen by the Mexican Government, an honorary PhD from Lincoln College and Honorary Doctorate of Human Letters from Penn State University. and has been recognized by the Inter-American Institute for Co-operation in Agriculture as one of the most distinguished individuals in agriculture.
 He has also won the Will Owen Jones Distinguished Journalist of the Year Award, World Ecology Award, George McGovern Leadership Award, National Farmers Union Meritorious Service to Humanity Award, Columbia University Global Leadership Award, Leader in Agriculture Award from Agriculture Future of America, and Special Service Award from the Association for International Agriculture and Rural Development, and the International Quality of Life Award.
 Buffett was among the nine people who were awarded the Igihango medal by Rwandan President Paul Kagame in 2017.
 Buffett was awarded the Order of Prince Yaroslav the Wise, 5th class.
 (Ukraine, August 23, 2022) — for significant personal merits in strengthening interstate cooperation, support of state sovereignty and territorial integrity of Ukraine, significant contribution to the popularization of the Ukrainian state in the world.
 Buffett was among 11 people who were awarded the National Legend of Ukraine Award by the President of Ukraine in 2024.

+From the Peterson Literary Fund-2025, Howard Graham Buffett was awarded the "Journey to the Truth" award in 2025 for his contribution to spreading the truth about the war in Ukraine.
+Ego was noted for: documenting three years of the war in the book "Courage of the Nation", supplemented by photographs taken during 23 trips to Ukraine; the role of the executive producer of the award-winning film "Porcelain War", which raised awareness of the brutality of Russian aggression; provision of humanitarian aid to Ukraine in the amount exceeding 1 billion dollars.